Ferguson & Ferguson

 The accident was not my fault.
 What rights do I have?

 You have the right to have your medical bills paid and your wage loss reimbursed.
 You also have the right to make a claim against the driver who caused the accident.
 In that claim you may recover damages (money) for pain, suffering, disability, disfigurement, emotional distress, loss of earning capacity and other losses that you may have suffered.
+We all know that the road to recovery after injury can be a very long so don’t miss out on any cash you could be entitled too.
 The money for these losses is paid by the other person’s insurance company.
 You also have the right to get your car fixed, or, if it’s totaled, get the value of the car as it was just before the accident.
 This is called a property damage claim.
 It can be made against your company if you have what’s known as “comprehensive” coverage.
 You may also have the right to collect that damage from the other person’s insurance company.

 The accident was my fault.
 Now what rights do I have?